 Plus, consider that you'd be paying a lot for the upgraded picture quality.
-The new Apple TV 4K starts at $179, but comparable products are less expensive: Roku offers its Premiere+, which streams HD, 4K, and HDR content, for $89.99.
-Google's Chromecast Ultra, supporting 4K and HDR, costs $69.
+The new Apple TV 4K starts at £199, but comparable products are less expensive: Google's Chromecast Ultra, supporting 4K and HDR, costs £69.

 Find A Movie

 There were gasps at last week's Apple event when the company announced that 4K movies will cost the same as HD movies on iTunes.
 Plus, any HD movies you previously purchased there will be automatically upgraded to 4K HDR.
-You'll save anywhere from $10 to $15 to buy 4K in iTunes compared to purchasing them from other streaming services.
+You'll save anywhere from £7-£11 to buy 4K in iTunes compared to purchasing them from other streaming services.

 You can stream most Netflix originals in 4K, and Amazon Prime Video originals will be available for streaming later this year.
 If you aren't sure which movies you can access in 4K HDR, Siri is helpful: Asking her to show me all the movies in that format brought up a list for me to scroll through. iTunes also has a section showing all the 4K HDR content.

 You won't, however, be able to watch YouTube content in 4K HDR.

 Stream With Ease